kadirahq/fast-render/README.md

 #### FastRender.onAllRoutes(callback)

 This is very similar to `FastRender.route`, but lets you register a callback which will run on all routes.

+Use it like this:

 ~~~js
 FastRender.onAllRoutes(function(path) {